-6. Find extracted email from executive accounts and perform damage assessment.
+6. Find exfiltrated email from executive accounts and perform damage assessment.

-7. Determine what was stolen: Recover any archives exfiltrated, find encoding passwords, and extract the contents to verify extracted data.
+7. Determine what was stolen: Recover any attacker archives, find encryption passwords, and extract the contents to verify exfiltrated data.

 8. Collect and list all malware used in the attack.

-9. Develop and present security intelligence and host and network based indicators of compromise describing attacker tradecraft.
+9. Develop and present cyber threat intelligence based on host and network indicators of compromise.

 REMEDIATION AND RECOVERY:

-10. What level of account compromised occurred.
+10. What level of account compromise occurred.
 Is a full password reset required during remediation?

 11. Based on the attacker techniques and tools discovered during the incident, what are the recommended steps to remediate and recover from this incident?